rust-lang/rfcs/text/0000-feature-metadata.md

 -   If not specified, the default is `false`

-If a downstream crate attempts to use a feature marked `deprecated`, Cargo should produce a warning.
+If a downstream crate attempts to use a feature marked `deprecated`, Cargo should produce a warning that contains the `note`.
 This warning should not be emitted for crates that reexport the feature under a feature also marked deprecated.
 For example: crate `foo` exports feature `phooey`, and crate `bar` exports feature `barred = ["foo/phooey"]`.
 If `foo` markes `bar` as deprecated, running any cargo action on `bar` will emit a warning unless `barred` is also marked `deprecated.

 Accessing this information will require access to the manifest.

+### A note on `since`

+The exact behavior of the `since` key is not provided in this RFC as there are decisions related to resolution that need to be made.
+The generally accepted concept is that there should be a warning if a deprecated feature is used _and_ there is something actionable to resolve this issue for all downstream crates - but the details of how best to do this are not yet clear.
+Please see [discussion on since].

+If the exact behavior of `since` does not reach consensus before `deprecated` is nearing stabilization, this key can stabilized separately or dropped entirely.

 ## `public`